Training on UbiOps¶

 Training runs can be compared on the basis of output metrics.
 Also, a native integration with the File Storage system ensures that input training scripts, output model artifacts and other output files can be stored for later (re)usage.

 Training can be enabled in your project by navigating to the Training page and clicking enable training.
-If enabled UbiOps will prepare a training set-up in your project that you can use for creating training experiments and runs.
+If enabled UbiOps will prepare a training set-up in your project, in the form a immutable deployment called training-base-deployment

 After creating an experiment you can initiate training runs.
 These training runs are the executions of your training code on a specific dataset.
 Upon completion, you can compare the results of your training runs by going to the Evaluation tab.